 Almond milk is one of the most popular non-dairy milk alternatives but unfortunately, it can curdle.

-In this guide we'll explain why almond milk curdles and show you how to prevent almond milk curdling so you can enjoy a great coffee.
+In this guide I'll explain why almond milk curdles and show you how to prevent almond milk curdling so you can enjoy a great coffee.

 There are a few reasons why almond nut milk creamer curdles in coffee, including: